kflanagan/Documents/includes/Kevin-Homelab.md

 In a homelab you can have a starter place where you can learn some things, and if you re-purpose it later, it makes a good media center or home automaiton computer, or even a light web surfing machine mabe for the kids in the family room

 ## Hardware
+The links are for reference, not the best deal at the time.

 A PC with enough storage for everything you want, VMs, data, containers.
 That's not really that much storage space needed for most of us.

 ### The least expensive [$139](https://www.amazon.com/dp/B0F13Q2SLL?th=1)